ogoodman/serf/demos/simple/README.md

 **NOTE:** if you examine `storage['fred']` rather than `f` before saving, you will see that they look identical and both have an age of 20 now.
-They are both references to the same object in memory. `Storage` instances cache what they return so as not to have to keep recreating them.
+They are both references to the same object in memory. `Storage` instances cache what they return so as not to create multiple instances.
 But the object won't be written to the backing store until it is assigned back to the `Storage` slot.